kargeb/Pantry/README.md

 - add and delete products and categories
 - you can set the minimum quantity of each product and when it is exceeded this item will be added automatically to the shopping list
-  All data is stored in the cloud.
+- all data is stored in the cloud.

 <!-- ## Table of contents